-HCL will aim to respond to new reports within 5 business days.
-Please note, report status marked as triaged is subject to change pending the responding team's final analysis.
+HCL will aim to respond to new reports within 2 business days.

 Customers and other entitled users of a product or solution should contact HCL Software Customer Support to report issues discovered in HCL offerings.
 If the HCL Software Customer Support Team determines that a reported issue is a security vulnerability, it will contact HCL Software Vulnerability Management Team, as needed.

 - Initially, this Program Policy is limited to exploitable security vulnerabilities and CVE found in the products that HCL has acquired from IBM.
 Please see the list of In Scope products below.
 As we expand our Vulnerability Management Program, we will add more HCL Software products to this list.